This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 UPDATE ON GAS PRICES IN HILO

-Here is an update on Hilo cost of living for today, Feb 28, 2008.
+Here is an update on Hilo's cost of living for today, Feb 28, 2008.

 Hilo gas prices

-Here is a great deal on breakfast from I-Hop located at the Hilo Mall (Prince Kuhio Plaza).
-To get the deals, you have to get there really early.
+There are breakfast deals at I-Hop located in the Hilo Mall (Prince Kuhio Plaza) if you get there early.

 IHop in Hilo